-A Visit to the Virginia Military Institute in Lexington, VA
+A Visit to the Virginia Military Institute in Lexington, Virginia

-The Institute is not just about military discipline; it's about forging leaders.
-Approximately 65% of graduates go on to serve in the armed forces, either through active duty or reserve commissions.
-And those who don't enter military service often lead in business, government, and civil service.
+forces, either through active duty or reserve commissions.
+And those who don't serve in the military often lead in business, government, and the civil service.

 The Institute has produced an impressive roster of leaders, scholars, and public servants.
 Perhaps the most well-known is General George C. Marshall, architect of the Marshall Plan and a Nobel Peace Prize winner.
 Then there's Jonathan M. Daniels, a civil rights martyr, killed on August 20, 1965, while shielding 17-year-old Ruby Sales in Haynesville, Alabama, and General Ryan McCarthy, former Secretary of the Army.
 The Institute has also produced 11 Rhodes Scholars.

 Over the years, alumni have earned numerous military honors, including seven who earned the Congressional Medal of Honor, the nation's highest military award.
-Their stories are shared and preserved on campus and through alumni records that honor the bravery and sacrifice of these cadets turned heroes.
+Their stories are shared and preserved on campus and in alumni records that honor the bravery and sacrifice of these cadets who became heroes.

 A visit to the institute wouldn't be complete without a stop at the VMI Museum in the basement of Memorial Hall (formerly the VMI Chapel).
 Here, visitors can view personal effects from the Battle of New Market, the school's class rings, and other historical artifacts, including Stonewall Jackson's horse, named "Little Sorrel," which was preserved and is displayed after his natural death in 1886.
 A rare 800-piece firearms collection, which includes Lewis and Clark's air rifle, used during the legendary 1803 Northwest Expedition, an Artemis Wheeler revolving carbine, an incredibly rare firearm, and a fully engraved Porter rifle, one of only a handful in existence, and stunning examples of scrimshaw, 19th-century sailor carvings made on whale bone and ivory.